 Program Overview

-The Undergraduate program in Exercise Physiology at the University of Miami, is designed for students to acquire a sound knowledge base in the sciences followed by the application of that knowledge base to human movement, exercise and sports performance.
+The Undergraduate program in Applied Physiology at the University of Miami, is designed for students to acquire a sound knowledge base in the sciences followed by the application of that knowledge base to human movement, exercise and sports performance.
 Clinical laboratory experiences supplement applied scientific theory in a rigorous academic setting.

-• Exercise Physiology requires that students maintain a major GPA of 2.75.
+• Applied Physiology requires that students maintain a major GPA of 2.75.
 Students with a major GPA below 2.75 will have one semester to raise their GPA to meet the requirement.
 Failure to do so may lead to dismissal from the major.

 • Students transferring from another college or university must have a cumulative GPA of 3.0 or above in order to be considered for admission to the major.